jaibeer72/ObsidianVaul-GameDevMath/Unity Car Game/Unity Car Game.md

 Now, We just made a gizmo for each spawn point this was for 2 reasons
 - A visual representation to know exactly where the AI Cars will spawn and
 - also if we want to increase the number of spawn points or change on based on other play areas.
-We can just change them around. also it helps show that i am willing and capable of making some editor tools
+We can just change them around. also it helps show that i am willing and capable of making some editor tools #gizmos

 ```Csharp
 //DebugInfo/DebugDrawSpwanPosGizmos.cs